turbot/steampipe-plugin-kubernetes/docs/index.md

 }
 ```

 `helm_rendered_charts` takes a map of chart configurations.
-It can have more than 1 chart based on the requirements:
+It can have more than 1 chart based on the requirement:

-- The above configuration has 2 charts configured: `my-app-1` and `my-app-2`.
-The name `my-app-1` and `my-app-2` are considered as release name.
+- The above configuration has 2 charts: `my-app-1` and `my-app-2`.
+The name `my-app-1` and `my-app-2` are considered as release names.
-- Every map should have a `chart_path` indicates the directory where the chart is located.
+- Every map should have a `chart_path` indicating the directory where the chart is located.
-- The map can have an optional `values_file_paths` indicates the override value files for rendering the templates.
+- The map can have an optional `values_file_paths` argument that overrides value files for rendering the templates.
 The `values_file_paths` can have more than 1 override value file reference.
-The plugin reads values from all of those files, and use the resultant values to render the templates.
-By default, the plugin uses the default `values.yaml` if no additional value files are passed.
+The plugin reads values from all of those files, and uses the resultant value to render the templates.
+By default, the plugin uses `values.yaml` if no additional value files are passed.

 ## Get Involved